 The Enquirer of that time was heavily into violence and blood, much more so than now.
 It appealed to people with prurient interests, to be sure, but mostly to readers who wanted to see pictures of mangled bodies in train wrecks and after shoot-outs.
 Preferably naked female bodies, but they'd take what they could get, as long as it was dead and mutilated.
 Full-page photos of people decapitated by subway trains and headlines such as "I CUT OUT HER HEART AND ATE IT!" were standard fare.

-The advertisements for the No. 2 snubbies in the Enquirer showed a picture of the gun—exactly like the gun in the Seaport Traders ad of 1960—along with an illustration of a guy in a trench coat and fedora hat (just like the detective in the vintage picture at right).
+The advertisements for the No. 2 snubbies in the Enquirer showed a picture of the gun—exactly like the gun in the Seaport Traders ad of 1960—along with an illustration of a guy in a trench coat and fedora hat (just like the detective in the vintage picture above).
 He was using his trusty No. 2 to whack some Bad Guys.
 The ad copy made it quite clear that if you wanted to be a real detective, you HAD to have one to be taken seriously.
 In those days you could buy such things through the mail, with no papers and no questions, and I remember wondering whether they would send one to a 13-year-old who lived in New York City.
 I know now they would have (else why advertise in the New York Enquirer?) but I lacked both the courage and the $16.95 to try it at that age.
-My father has the same first name I do: what little mail I received, he always opened, thinking it was for him.
+My father had the same first name I do: what little mail I received, he always opened, thinking it was for him.
 I wasn't worried about the police, I was worried about how I'd explain the arrival of a box containing a .38 to my parents, since they always got to the mail first.